tjbo/exploring-js/readme.md

 })()
 ```

-The first set of parenthese is what makes it an expression, and the () on the end is what 'immediately invokes it'.
-ANd of course the *function* keyword is what makes it a function.
+The first set of parenthese is what makes it an expression, and the () on the end is what `immediately invokes it` which are fancy words for 'executes it automatically', which are fancier words for `makes it do stuff`.
+And of course the *function* keyword is what makes it a function.

 ```javascript
 (function() {